Tulaji Angre: Early life

-Tulaji Angre was born to Kanhoji Angre out of wedlock by his second wife Lakshmibai of the Jagtap family.
-Manaji was his sibling, Sekhoji and Sambhaji, the legitimate sons of Kanhoji and two illegitimate sons- Dhondji, and Yesaji, were his half brothers.
+Tulaji Angre was born to Kanhoji Angre by his second wife Lakshmibai of the Jagtap family.
+Manaji was his sibling, Sekhoji and Sambhaji, the elder sons of Kanhoji from Rajubai of Mahadik family and junior sons- Dhondji, and Yesaji from Gahinabai of the Bhonsle family, were his half brothers.

 Career

 In 1713, the Suvarnadurg fort, which had once been under the command of Kanhoji Angre, was formally handed over to Tulaji by Shahu I and became a major base for piracy by the Angre family in the coming years.
 Tulaji and his brother Manaji started competing for the post of sarkhel (admiral) of the Maratha Navy.
 Manajai was supported by the Peshwa (prime minister) Balaji Baji Rao while the former was supported by the Maratha monarch Shahu I. This created two spheres of influence, Manaji in the north at Colaba and Tulaji in the south at Vijaydurg.

 Tulaji's elder step-brother Sambhaji Angre died in 1742.
 In 1743, Tulaji succeeded his brother Sambhaji Angre as sarkhel of the Maratha Navy through the support of the Maratha monarch Shahu I, who recognized Tulaji's talent and skill at seafaring.
 In addition, Tulaji also became ruler of the Colaba State.

 In 1749, Tulaji attacked Commodore James' fleet, and after a fierce battle he retreated to Gheria.
-Next year, in spite of his defeat, Tulaji attacked Commodore Lisle in command of a fleet of several ships, including the HMS Vigilant of sixty-four guns and the HMS Ruby of fifty guns.
+Next year, in spite of his defeat, Tulaji attacked Commodore Lisle in command of a fleet of several ships, including HMS Vigilant, 64 guns, and HMS Ruby, 50 guns.
 Again, in February 1754, he attacked three Dutch ships of fifty, thirty-six, and eighteen guns, burnt the two large ones, and took the third.
 The power of Tulajii Angre was so great that it cost the East India Company Rs.
 5,00000 a year to protect their trade.

-By 1749, Tulaji had become so powerful that his ships navigated the coast from Kutch to Cochin fearlessly, without any power including the East India Company hindering their journey, considered even bolder than what his father Kanhoji had achieved.
+By 1749, Tulaji had become so powerful that his ships navigated the coast from Cutch to Cochin fearlessly, without any power including the East India Company hindering their journey, considered even bolder than what his father Kanhoji had achieved.
 In a brief span, he had surpassed the record of his predecessors in the number of English ships captured: Charlotte of Madras, William of Bombay, Svern of Bengal, Darby, Restoration, Pilot, Augusta and Dadabhoi of Surat.
-He had also captured Anjanvel and Gowalkot fort from the Siddis of Janjira.
+He had also captured Anjanvel and Gowalkot fort from the Siddis of Janjira in 1745.
 Tulaji refused to admit the Peshwa Balaji Baji Rao as his superior, maintaining that both were equal servants of the Chhatrapati.
 He refused to pay revenue contribution and even annoyed the Peshwa by raiding his territory.
-Nanasaheb could not afford to counter attack as long as Tulaji's benefactor Shahu I was alive, but after the latter's death in 1749, the Peshwa was free to wreck his vengeance on him.
+Nanasaheb could not afford to counterattack as long as Tulaji's benefactor Shahu I was alive, but after the latter's death in 1749, the Peshwa was free to wreck his vengeance on him.